remoteit/code_samples/cli/upgrade/README.md

    Note: for Linux, run the following special command.
          $ sudo ./upgrade_cli.sh -f &

-   The device will go offline, but then come back online automatically.
+   The device will go offline and remote.it connection is disconnected, but then come back online automatically.